Cal Youth Camps FAQs

 What should campers bring to camp?

 - Food: lunch and snacks.
-Campers can have snack all day between their activities.
+Campers can have snacks all day between their activities.

-- Water Bottle: so children can have quicker and more frequent access to water.
+- Reusable Water Bottle: So children can have quicker and more frequent access to water.

 - Sweatshirt or Jacket: with your child’s first and last names in it.